Treating Peripheral Neuropathy

-Drug-free treatment options for peripheral neuropathy patients include: restoring underlying conditions that worsen nerve, joint and limb function, the Realief system of care, and in some cases, Stem Cell Therapy and Platelet Rich Plasma (PRP) Injections.
-These treatments aim to regenerate and repair damaged tissue, and ultimately restore nerve function.
+Drug-free treatment options for peripheral neuropathy patients include: restoring underlying conditions that worsen nerve, joint and limb function, the Realief system of care, and in some cases injections that can strengthen weak ligaments which may contribute to tightness and balance problems.
+These treatments aim to reverse tissue damage, and ultimately restore nerve function.
 Nerve Blocks may also be used to restore nerve function, and Sympathetic Blocks may be used to reduce pain and increase blood flow.
 However, we noticed that one of the most effective treatments involves Realief Therapy.

 What is Realief Therapy?

 Realief Therapy utilizes a proprietary Class IV therapeutic laser.
 The laser delivers a specific frequency of light to create a photoelectric effect at the nerve membrane layer.
 This results in chemical, physiologic, mechanical and structural changes in nerve cell membranes and the surrounding tissue.
 This process results in a reduction in severity of peripheral neuropathy symptoms – meaning less pain.